 Last week, I had a great time teaching & learning division of fractions with one of my teachers.
 I have not stopped thinking about how models really provide a visual representation of what dividing fractions really mean.
 Our students use concrete models to gain understanding of what fractions are, how to put them together, take … Continue reading How many fourths are in one half?

 Let's explore a lesson using an upside-down approach to teach math.
 It is basically the opposite from the traditional I-do-you-do approach, where the teacher lectures the class with a specific way to solve a problem depending on the content, and students repeat the same steps the teacher just showed, but using different numbers.
-In this … Continue reading Numberless Word Problem using a Student-Centered-Approach
+In this … Continue reading Using a Student-Centered-Approach in Your Math Lesson

 As teachers, we continue to learn new approaches to explore mathematics and are faced with new opportunities to provide the best learning experiences for our students.
 We are constantly participating in different professional learning to keep our teaching practices in line with the most up-to-date research on how students best learn.
 We collaborate constantly with … Continue reading That Day We Added It All Up 那一天，我们聚在一起学数学